the-parallel-gods/mpi.js/docs/final.md

 ![](./images/benchmarks/Speedup_Global_Broadcast_Optimization_Speedup.png){: style="display:block;width:75%;margin-left: auto;margin-right: auto;"}

 The unoptimized global broadcast time is slightly surprising.
 When there's less than 4 nodes, the operation is very fast.
 However, as soon as it hits 8 nodes, the operation becomes very slow.
 The reason for this is because there is some sort of buffer in the low level WebSocket interface.
 We performed regular send and receive tests, and found that if first 2 back-to-back messages are sent immediately, but any subsequent messages are queued and sent in a group after around 50ms.
-We reason that this is a optimziation that is made by the WebSocket, and it is out of our control.
+We reason that this is a optimization that is made by the WebSocket, and it is out of our control.
 Because of this behavior, we observe the cliff in the graph.

 The optimized global broadcast time is significantly faster than the unoptimized version.
 First, we avoid the cliff in the graph by condensing all the messages into one message.
 Second, it uses SSMR avoid the overhead of sending the same message multiple times.
 The optimized version time graph makes sense, since it only sends one message at a time.
 The time it takes gradually increases as the number of nodes increases, as expected.
 As a result, we get some speedup at lower processor counts, but the largest speedup is at higher processor counts.
 However, the speedup decreases at higher processor counts, since the unoptimized speed is largely constant.
 The fastest speedup is 100x with 64 nodes.